BTrusz/youtube-aspect-ratio-control/README.md

 Manifest V3

-Only minimal changes made to the manifest and version incremented (to prevent confusion)
+Only minimal changes to the manifest.
+Version incremented (to prevent confusion)

 To Install: "load unpacked extension" in Chrome